Diffraction by a Right-Angled No-Contrast Penetrable Wedge Revisited: A Double Wiener-Hopf Approach: Wiener Hopf equation for the penetrable wedge

 \subsection{Problem formulation}

-We are considering the problem of diffraction of a plane wave incident on an infinite, right-angled, penetrable wedge (PW) given by
+We are considering the problem of diffraction of a plane wave $\phi_{\iin}$ incident on an infinite, right-angled, penetrable wedge (PW) given by

 see figure \ref{fig:transparentWedge}.
-We assume transparency of the wedge and thus expect a scattered field in $\mathbb{R}^2 \setminus \text{PW}$ and a transmitted field in PW (c.f.\! figure \ref{fig:transparentWedge}, left).
+We assume transparency of the wedge and thus expect a scattered field $\phi_{\ssc}$ in $\mathbb{R}^2 \setminus \text{PW}$ and a transmitted field $\psi$ in PW (c.f.\! figure \ref{fig:transparentWedge}, left).
 As usual in scattering problems we assume time-harmonicity with the $e^{-i\omega t}$ convention, where $\omega$ is the (angular) frequency.
-The time dependence is henceforth suppressed and the wave-fields' dynamics are described by the Helmholtz equation.
-Let the domains PW and $\mathbb{R}^2 \setminus \text{PW}$'s material properties be described by the densities $\rho_{1,2}$ in the acoustic setting, and by the magnetic permeabilities $\mu_{1,2}$ or electric permittivities $\epsilon_{1,2}$ in the electromagnetic setting ($E$-polarised and $H$-polarised field respectively, c.f.\! \cite{Radlow2}, \cite{KrautLehmann}, or \cite{Nethercote2}).
-Crucial to the present work (c.f.\!
-Appendix \ref{sec.ImportanceLambda=1}) is that we are, in fact, describing a \emph{no-contrast penetrable wedge} meaning that the contrast parameter
+The time dependence is henceforth suppressed and the wave-fields' dynamics are therefore described by two Helmholtz equations.
+Moreover, suppressing time harmonicity, the incident plane wave \RED{(only supported within $\mathbb{R}^2 \setminus \text{PW}$)} is given by where $\boldsymbol{k}_1\in \mathbb{R}^2$ is the wave vector and $\x = (x_1,x_2)\in \mathbb{R}^2$ (this notation will be used throughout the article).
+Let us focus on the acoustic setting of sound propagation through a fluid or gas (the electromagnetic setting is briefly discussed in Remark \ref{rem:EM}).
+Then the field $\phi(\x)$ given by